Volunteering to give your time, energy and experience helps others and there are also many benefits for you.

 We've listed below a range of websites to help you find volunteering opportunities in the North East, the UK and overseas.

 Volunteering in the North East

-Go Volunteer is part of Newcastle University Student Union (NUSU) and aims to help Newcastle University students find volunteering opportunities.
+Go Volunteer is part of Newcastle University Students' Union (NUSU) and aims to help Newcastle University students find volunteering opportunities.

 As well as projects within NUSU and student-led projects, they also have links to over 200 charities and not-for-profit organisations within the local community.
 They offer one-off as well as regular, long term opportunities, and can even help you start up your own project.

 For further information and to get involved, visit the Go Volunteer website.